 Trade secret protection is useful for protecting software that has been developed for a specific purpose.
 This type of protection is based on the fact that it does not expire.
 It can also protect software from competitor use.
-As long as the trade secret is a new method of manufacture that cannot be derived from a product, it can be protected under trade secret law.
-It is important to note, however, that trade secret protection does not offer any negative rights.
+As long as the trade secret can withstand reverse engineering, it can be protected under trade secret law.

 Thus, if you run your software on a server that is not publicly accessible and whose outputs won’t provide hints as to how the software can be reconstructed, trade secret protection works great if you have systems and processes in your office to secure and protect the trade secrets.
 For example, the data and training methodology for your learning machine system are great candidates for trade secret protection.

 In addition to trade secrets, you may want to explore trademark protection.
 A trademark protects a specific name or logo.
 Unlike patents, trademarks are not meant to protect the idea behind a new invention.
 A trademark, on the other hand, protects a company’s name, logo, or short phrase.

 When protecting your software, you must decide what type of intellectual property protection to use.
 A combination of patents and copyrights will best protect your software.
 Patent protection will protect your software against unauthorized copying, so make sure to consider both types before drafting your code.